lukedelgiudice/STAT5430-Project-Astro/README.md

 * `blender_scripts/`: Python scripts to be run inside Blender for s4
 * `match_data/`: a folder containing all of the gameplay data used in this analysis

+* `ReplayDriver_GameStats`: the C++ script used for initial data aggregation in the executable (not runnable, just for review purposes)

 # :rocket: How to Run

 Run the master script `master_analysis.py` from the root directory